Discovering The Meaning Of The 8 Beatitudes

 Things Are About To Drastically Change

 Ok, we’ve gone through the Beatitudes, admittedly not deeply like you might in a long-term Bible study or a course in a Bible College or seminary.
 The Beatitudes are beautiful, wonderful, and true.
-The only problem is how can anyone live up to those things that Jesus spoke of in the Beatitudes.
+The only problem is how anyone can live up to those things that Jesus spoke of in the Beatitudes.

 Well, the big problem is, that by living according to and by the Law, even the best of persons are not capable of being made righteous by keeping the Law.